Fedihosting-Foundation-Forks/fep/fep/888d/fep-888d.md

 Refer to [LD-TERM-DFN] for additional guidance on defining terms within JSON-LD.

+A sidecar asset within the FEP's directory may be used to provide additional documentation for the term.

 #### Example using fragment identifiers

 (This section is non-normative.)